AndreWohnsland/CocktailBerry/docs/troubleshooting.md

 ### PyQt can't be Installed

-You probably need to run `sudo apt install python3-pyqt5` instead of `pip install pyqt5` on the pi
+You probably need to run `sudo apt install python3-pyqt5` instead of `pip install pyqt5` on the Pi.

 ### Numpy Import Error at Matplotlib Import

 Try first running `pip3 install -U numpy` and `sudo apt install libatlas3-base`.
 If it is still not fixed, try uninstalling and installing numpy / matplotlib again.
 If really nothing else works, try `sudo pip3 install -U numpy`, then you will probably need to run the python file with root privilege as well, which may result in another GUI style used by the system.

 ### How to get the GUI Running on Startup

 I found the easiest thing is to use RPis Autostart.
 Create a .desktop file with `sudo nano /etc/xdg/autostart/cocktail.desktop` and the `launcher.sh` in your `/home/pi` folder:

 ```
 [Desktop Entry]